atolab/zenoh-web/content/docs/migration_1.0/Kotlin.md

 )
 ```

-_Notice that the `.res()` function is gone, now the functions behavior is more imperative, that is, when doing `session.put(...)` the put is launched immediately._
+_Notice that the `.res()` function has been removed.
+Now functions exposed by the API execute imediately, without the need of `.res()`. i.e. When doing `session.put(...)` the put is run immediately._

-This applies to all the builders being present on 0.11.0.
-Generally [^1] all the parameters present on each builder have now their corresponding argument available in the functions.
+This applies to all the builders that were in 0.11.0.
+Generally all the parameters on each builder now have their corresponding argument available in the functions.

-[^1]: Some parameters have been either moved (e.g. `Reliability`) or removed (e.g. `SampleKind`).

 ## Encoding rework

 The `Encoding` class has been modified.
-It previously had the signature
+In 0.11.0. it had the signature
 ```kotlin
 class Encoding(val knownEncoding: KnownEncoding, val suffix: String = "")
 ```
 where `KnownEncoding` was an enum.

-When creating an instance, we'd have done:
+In 0.11.0. an encoding instance would be created as follows:
 ```kotlin
 val encoding = Encoding(knownEncoding = KnownEncoding.TEXT_JSON)
 ```

-Instead, on 1.0.0, we have provided the following changes:
+In 1.0.0. we have implemented the following changes:
 - `KnownEncoding` enum is removed, instead we provide static `Encoding` instances containing an ID and a description.
 - Custom encodings can be created
-- Also the list of provided encodings has been expanded.
+- The list of pre-defined encodings has been expanded.

-Therefore, the previous example would instead be now:
+In 1.0.0. the previous example would instead now become:

 ```kotlin
 val encoding = Encoding.TEXT_JSON
 ```

-Custom encodings can be created with
+Custom encodings can be created by specifying an `id` and `suffix` string:

 ```kotlin
 val encoding = Encoding(id = 123, suffix = "example suffix")
 ```
 ## Session-managed declarations

-Up until 0.11.0, it was up to the user to keep track of their declarations to keep them alive, since when they were garbage collected, the declaration was closed.
-This had a reason to be, since each declaration is associated to a native instance, in order to avoid a native memory leak, it was necessary to free it upon dropping of the declaration instance.
-However, this behavior could be counterintuitive, sometimes, users were expecting the declaration to keep running despite loosing track of the reference to it.
+Up until 0.11.0, it was up to the user to keep track of their variable declarations to keep them alive, because once the variable declarations were garbage collected, the declarations was closed.
+This was because each Kotlin variable declaration is associated with a native Rust instance, and in order to avoid leaking the memory of that Rust instance, it was necessary to free it upon dropping the declaration instance.
+However, this behavior could be counterintuitive, as users were expecting the declaration to keep running despite losing track of the reference to it.

 In this release we introduce a change in which any session declaration is internally associated to the session from which it was declared.
 Users may want to keep a reference to the declaration in case they want to undeclare it earlier before the session is closed, otherwise, the declaration is kept alive.